ellemiekevankints/Minesweeper/README.md

 # java-projects
-This repository contains all my Java coding projects from Spring 2020.
+This repository contains all my completed Java projects from Spring 2020.